-In an ever changing and evolving world infrastructure has become more critical than ever before.
-Apart from the traditional port, transport (rail, pipe and road), civil and mechanical infrastructure sets that has been in existence for many years, society has adopted a transformed approach to development, implementation and management of these assets.
+In an ever-changing world, infrastructure has become more critical than ever.
+Beyond the traditional infrastructure elements—such as ports, transport (rail, pipeline, and road), and civil and mechanical systems that have existed for many years—society has adopted a transformative approach to the development, implementation, and management of these assets.

-Infrastructure project finance, a trained engineer or developer would spot a critical piece of infrastructure around every corner.
+In infrastructure project finance, a trained engineer or developer would spot a critical piece of infrastructure around every corner.
 A well-versed banker would spot an infrastructure funding opportunity in every article on his/her news feed.
-For laypeople, however, identifying with these critical pieces of “kit” or “assets” or “the things that help us all” are not always as easy.
+For laypeople, however, identifying with these critical pieces of “kit” or “assets” or “the things that help us all” is not always as easy.

 Think about the following questions:

-The answers to the above can always, in some way or form, be related to infrastructure.
-To ensure that we have enough of “the things that help us all”, the world has adopted a specific way of developing them – through planning and implementing Projects.
+The answers to the above can always be related to infrastructure.
+To ensure that we have enough of “the things that help us all,” the world has adopted a specific way of developing them: planning and implementing projects.

-In its simplest form, the development and implementation of an infrastructure set relate directly back to the definition of a Project: People, Organisations and Regulatory Bodies (such as Governments) collaborate to plan and implement a project to achieve a specific outcome; establishing the piece of infrastructure.
+In its simplest form, the development and implementation of an infrastructure set relate directly back to the definition of a project: People, Organisations and Regulatory Bodies (such as Governments) collaborate to plan and implement a project to achieve a specific outcome, establishing the infrastructure.

-Not only has our society adopted a specific way to ensure the rollout of critical infrastructure, but we also have a unique way of funding these.
-It’s called Project Finance.
+Not only has our society adopted a specific method for ensuring the rollout of critical infrastructure, but we also have a unique method for funding it, called project finance.

-Project Finance focuses on individual Projects.
-It is differentiated from traditional Corporate Finance in the sense that it aims to fund the Project, instead of a business, in a way that suits the risks and circumstances that accompany a Project.
+Project finance focuses on individual projects.
+It is differentiated from traditional corporate finance in that it aims to fund the project, instead of a business, in a way that suits the risks and circumstances accompanying it.

-Project Finance follows a specific set of underlying rules or “elements” which needs to be put in place for it to work or effectively.
-This piece aims to educate the reader on these elements and to better understand and apply this on future projects.
+Project finance follows a specific set of underlying rules or “elements” that must be implemented to work effectively.
+This piece aims to educate the reader on these elements and to better understand and apply this to future projects.

-Infrastructure Project Finance is predominantly ring-fenced in a separate legal entity, commonly referred to as a Special Purpose Vehicle (SPV), established for the implementation of the Project.
+Infrastructure project finance is predominantly ring-fenced in a separate legal entity, commonly referred to as a Special Purpose Vehicle (SPV), established for project implementation.

-This enables separation between the Project (its finance) and external variables which may affect it further down the line.
-In other words – Project Finance is raised and intended for a specific Project, and ring-fencing it ensures specific allocation and usage of funds for implementation of the Project only.
+This enables separation between the project (its finance) and external variables that may affect it further down the line.
+In other words, project finance is raised and intended for a specific project, and ring-fencing ensures the specific allocation and usage of funds for the project’s implementation only.

 2.2 Project Participants